EarthAndSpaceResearch/Howard_etal_2026_GRL_code/README.md

 This repository provides MATLAB scripts to process data and recreate figures from our *Geophysical Research Letters* paper published in 2026.

-Scripts and readme's for each figure are located in the figure directories:
+Scripts and readme's for each figure are located in the Code directory and organized by figure:
 <ul>

 <li> <b>Figure 1:  Examples of HR Raster data coverage, and validation of SWOT using ICESat-2 altimetry.  </b></li>